 Diversity policy for the Board of Directors

-Election of the Board of Directors
+Election of the Board of Directors AND BOARD COMPOSITION

 The Company sees diversity as a success factor enabling the achievement of Nokian Tyres’ strategic goals and business growth.
 In practice, diversity means different factors such as gender, age, nationality, and the complementary expertise of the members, their education and experience in different professional areas and industrial sectors in which the Group mainly operates.
 Leadership experience and personal capacities are also considered.